scality/zenko-ui/README.md

 *Note*: Keycloak uses cookies to manage user session.
 SameSite cookie prevents the cookies from being sent in cross-site requests, to defend against CSRF attacks.
 So, to make our local UI work, we need to request it using a matched domain (ie *.zenko.local).
+Since UI and keycloak's domains do not match:
+For Chrome browser, disable `SameSite by default cookies` here: chrome://flags/#same-site-by-default-cookies

 ## Test